B3TA-BLOCKER/Computing-and-Artificial-Intelligence/README.md

 1. `Assignments`: Completed assignments related to the course.
 2. `Quiz Solutions`: Solutions for quizzes conducted during the semester.
-3. `Self Learning`: Additional self-learning projects and code developed independently.
+3. `Self Learning`: Additional self-learning codes developed independently.

 Feel free to navigate through these folders to access specific content based on your interest.